mbrt/keygen-post/post.md

 1175211979
 ```

 Yeah!
-And if we try those numbers and mail address onto the real program, we are now ligit and registered users :)
+And if we try those numbers and mail address onto the real program, we are now legit and registered users :)

 ## Want more keys?